KristyanVasilev/KristyanVasilev/README.md

 ### Hi there 👋
 ### My name is Kristiyan Vasilev! 😎
+I'm Associate Software Developer at Amdaris, a student at Software University and University of National and World Economy (Bulgaria).
 I'm from Bulgaria, living in Sofia and highly motivated to learn new technologies and skills.
-I'm currently a software developer intern at Amdaris, a student at Software University and University of National and World Economy (Bulgaria).
 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=KristyanVasilev)

 ![GitHub Snake Light](https://raw.githubusercontent.com/vassdeniss/vassdeniss/output/github-contribution-grid-snake.svg#gh-light-mode-only)